Day Trips From Edinburgh

 Sea, Sand and Nature v Fishing Villages, Ancient Monuments and Golf

-Cross the Firth of Forth to the ancient Kingdom of Fife for a mix of seaside walks, fishing villages, history and filming locations; Falkland Palace or St Andrews, Lindores Abbey with its new distillery or all the wonderful picturesque villages of the Neuk of Fife – the east corner that sticks out into the Sea.
+Visit the ruins of Lindores Abbey with its new distillery right next door or one of the wonderful picturesque villages of the Neuk of Fife – the east corner that sticks out into the Sea.
 Fife is full of choices.
-Some of the harbours are particularly picturesque with their active fishing boats, like Pittenweem with its Saint’s Cave or Crail that seems to stand still 17/ 18th century with a charming harbour.
+Some villages attract with particularly picturesque harbours and their active fishing boats.
+Pittenweem awaits with its Saint’s Cave while Crail seems to stand still in the 17/ 18th century.
 This village was a major trading stop in times bygone….

 Are you interested in visiting Falkland and the Royal Falkland Palace?
 This was the hunting ground of the Stuart Dynasty and Mary Queen of Scots’ favourite palace.
-See where the queen played tennis 500 years ago.
+See where the queen played tennis 500 years ago (and people still do!)

 More recently, the town of Falkland posed as Inverness in the Outlander series!
 This town also lends itself for a lovely walk and coffee stop.

 St Andrews alone is worth a day trip with many things to do.
-The town offers beautiful beaches, the home of golf with its unique World of Golf museum, it also gave birth to Scotland’s oldest university (C15) .
+The town offers beautiful beaches, the home of golf with its unique World of Golf museum and Scotland’s oldest university (C15).
 During medieval times St Andrews Cathedral was the centre of pilgrimage, only second to Compostela de Santiago.
 Admire the ruin of the Cathedral and St Rules Tower (C12) by the seaside and the remnants of the bishop’s Castle.

 Stroll through the streets offering countless places for food and drink and excellent shopping for such a small town.
 Walk in Prince William and Kate’s footsteps.
 This is where the Royals met during their studies at the University of St Andrews.